P-Y-R-O-B-O-T/CYPHER_PROTOCOL/README.md

 * But it can also be modified as per needs

 * "PATH" is like the path we see in http protocol and here it is "/" by default
-* "OPERATION" is operation we have to perform like "UPDATE", "DELETE", "READ", "CREATE" etc. Also you can create your own type of operation if u want to its just for convenience
+* "OPERATION" is operation we have to perform like "UPDATE", "DELETE", "READ", "CREATE" etc. Also you can create your own type of operation if you want to, its just for convenience
-* "DATA" contains data that u wanna share between the server and the client
+* "DATA" contains data that you want to share between the server and the client
-* "METADATA" contains data that u may need to use, its completely optional
+* "METADATA" contains data that you may need to use, its completely optional

 ## SERVER